noahgibbs/self_conscious_dgd/index.md

 * [A Quick Tutorial and Introduction](05_Tutorial.md)
 * [DGD, Old Tools and Convenience](06_Convenience.md)

-What Kinds of Things Does DGD Do?
+What Unusual Things Does DGD Do?

 * [DGD and Paths](10_Paths.md)
 * [Types of Objects](11_ObjectTypes.md)